GroggyOtter/PeepAHK/README.md

 Benefits of this class:

-- Allows you to quickly see inside a variable/object
+- Allows you to quickly see inside (almost) any variable/object
-- Ensure objects are being contstructed correct;y
+- Ensure objects are being constructed correctly
 - Verify values and primitive types
 - Provides a custom GUI for displaying text and copying to clipboard
 - Edit control allows you to pull smaller snippets from text